ThePansmith/Monifactory/CONTRIBUTING.md

 * Major changes/features
 * Adding/removing core mods to/from the pack

-## Ground Rules ##

-The following is a list of ground rules all contributors are expected to follow.
-Please do your best to respect these.

-* Treat all other individuals with respect.
-* Be welcoming to others and understanding that some people who are contributing may not be as experienced as others at software development, modding, and mod pack development.
-* Ensure all changes follow the rules laid out in the [.editorconfig](.editorconfig) file in terms of formatting.
-* Keep changes on-topic as much as possible.
-  * For example, if you are changing a quest do not go changing some recipes unless those recipes changes are related to the quest change.

 ## Getting Started ##

 To begin making contributions to this project, you will likely want to create